U-shape Transformer for Underwater Image Enhancement: Proposed dataset and method

-In order to reduce the number of images that need to be selected manually, non-reference metrics UIQM\cite{Panetta2015UIQM} and UCIQE\cite{Yang2015UCIQE} are adopted to score all generated images with equal weights.
+\textbf{Reference Image Generation.} The reference images were selected with two round subjective and objective evaluations, to eliminating the potential bias to the extent possible.
+In the first round, inspired by ensemble learning \cite{polikar2012ensemble} that multiple weak classifiers could form a strong one, we firstly use 18 existing optimal UIE methods \cite{Ancuti2012fusion,Fu2014Retinexbased,peng2017underwater,Drews2013UDCP,Drews2016RBSI,Li2016miniinfor,Chiang2011WCD,galdran2015automatic,Li2016miniop,Islam2020FUnIE,li2017watergan,li2018cyclegan,Yang2011LDCP,Fu2017twostep,song2018rapid,uplavikar2019UIEDAL,qi2022sguienet,ma2022wavelet} to process the collected underwater images successively, and a set with $18 * 8018$ images is generated for the next-step optimal reference dataset selection.
+Unlike \cite{Li2019UIEB}, to reducing the number of images that need to be selected manually, non-reference metrics UIQM \cite{Panetta2015UIQM} and UCIQE \cite{Yang2015UCIQE} are adopted to score all generated images with equal weights.
 Then, the top-three reference images of each original one form a set with the size $3 * 8018$.
-Considering individual differences, 10 volunteers were invited to rate images with a score from 0 to 10, where the higher score represents the more contentedness.
-Note here original image would also be provided to volunteers.
-With subjective scores from 10 volunteers, and objectively scores from UIQM and UCIQE, each reference picture could obtain 12 scores.
-Here, the manual scores were normalized between 0 and 1, for further summing with UIQM and UCIQE.
-The top-one reference image was chosen with the highest summation.
-In addition, images with the highest summation lower than 8 have been removed from the dataset.
-Eventually, our LSUI dataset contains 5004 pair of images.
+Considering individual differences, 20 volunteers with image processing experience were invited to rate images according to 5 most important judgments (contrast; saturation; color correction effects; artifacts degree; over or under-enhancement degree) of UIE tasks with a score from 0-10, where the higher score represents the more contentedness.
+And the total score of each reference picture is 100 ($5*20$) after normalizing each score to 0-1.
+The top-one reference image of each raw underwater image was chosen with the highest summation value.
+In addition, images with the highest summation lower than 70 have been removed from the dataset.

+After the first round, some of the generated reference images still have problems such as blur, color cast and noise.
+So in the second round, we invited volunteers to vote on each reference picture again to select its existing problems and determine the corresponding optimization method, and then use appropriate image enhancement methods \cite{zamir2021restormer,Liang2021ICCV,ye2021perceiving} to process it.
+Next, all volunteers were invited to conduct another round of voting to remove image pairs that more than half of the volunteers were dissatisfied with.
+To improve the utility of the LSUI dataset, we also hand-labeled a segmentation map and generated a medium transmission map for each image.
+Eventually, our LSUI dataset contains 4279 images and the corresponding high-quality reference images, semantic segmentation maps, and medium transmission maps for each image.

+As shown in Fig .\ref{figure:Statistics}, compared with UIEB \cite{Li2019UIEB}, our LSUI dataset contains large number of images with richer underwater scenes and object categories.
+In particular, our LSUI dataset includes deep-sea scenes and underwater cave scenes that are not available in previous underwater datasets.
+We provide some examples of our LSUI dataset in Fig .\ref{figure:LSUI}, which includes varied underwawter scenes, water types, lighting conditions and target categories.
+As to the authors' best knowledge, LSUI is the largest real underwater image dataset with high quality reference images at the present time, which could facilitate the further development of the UIE methods.